cdelgehier/oio-docs/doc/source/admin-guide/troubleshooting_health_checks.rst

 =============
-Health checks
+Health Checks
 =============

 This page contains steps to verify the overall health of an OpenIO SDS cluster.

-If experiencing issues, use the checks provided below to diagnose any problems.
+If experiencing issues, use the checks below to diagnose any problems.

 Environment health
 ------------------